isomerpages/aic-yearbook/_amplifying-care/Driving talent development.md

 More courses will be progressively added to meet the emerging needs of the Community Care sector.

+### Community Care Learning Management System

 Since the launch of the Community Care Learning Management System (CCLMS) to encourage self-directed e-learning, we have streamlined and improved the user experience to meet the needs of sector workforce through annual system enhancements.
 New enhancements will be rolled out to improve user management functionality and governance in alignment to SkillsFuture Singapore’s Continuing Education and Training Grants Governance Framework.

 ![](/images/building-skills-and-strategies_12.png)

-There was also a significant take-up for the Community Care Skills Standards Framework for Support Care Staff, with two-thirds of the sector reporting having adopted the framework.
+There was also a significant take-up for the Community Care Skills Standards Framework for support care staff, with two-thirds of the sector reporting having adopted the framework.
 This framework was also used to develop the competencies for the Community Care Associate job roles as part of the sector’s Job Redesign.

 ## Developing tomorrow's leaders